BabyYodaFanclub/RoboRepair/Textfiles/RoboManual.md

 ## General Troubleshooting
 To restart the visual sensors, send the bot the following Message:
 "Hokus Pokus Camerus Restartikus" followed by it's unique Restarting Codec found in the Robocatalogue.
 WMR is never guilty, ask our lawyers and over 7000 successfull lawsuits against anyone who dares to challenge us.
 Please buy our products.

+__COOL TIP__
+If the Visual Sensors of one of our Robots is out of center use the Autofocus fucntion.
+Just text your Bot: "USE THE AUTOFOCUS"
+Another thing: If your Bots vision is a little bit distorted, activate it's coordinate system via the following command: "ACTIVATE COORDINATESYSTEM".
+Once active use "RESET_X" and "RESET_Y" to reset the respective axes.

 ## Special Thanks from the Boss
 Hey People.
 I am the Boss.
 I just wanted to thank you for supporting our humble business.
 As everyone should know our biggest invention yet were the atomic bombs which destroyed the earth in 2021.
 Since then everything has been better and I am a hell lotta richer.
 HAHAHA I have more money than you.
 Good night, sir or madam or whatever.
 I don't care for you or anyone.
 I love Money!